 - Honors core classes are small, with a typical enrollment of no more than 15 students.

 - Honors classes emphasize research, writing and presentation skills.
-They often include special learning experiences, such as service learning and field work in both Jersey City and New York City.
+They often include special learning experiences, such as service-learning and study abroad.

 Senior Honors students compose and defend in-depth research projects in their major field, which prepare them for graduate school and their future careers.
-A selection of senior Honors theses may be found on the Library’s DSpace database.
+A selection of senior Honors theses may be found in the University’s Digital Repository.